OCA/server-tools/base_export_manager/README.rst

 ======================

 * Translated labels are not used in final exported file.
-* If your database has dangling export profiles, you could get an error when installing.
-You will have to manually clean it before.
+* If your database has dangling export profiles, the addon will deactivate those during installation and log an error.

 Bug Tracker
 ===========